jnilla/joomla-cache-helper/README.md

 # joomla-cache-helper

-Use Joomla cache support fast and easy
+Use Joomla cache support fast and easy.

+This helper is build on top of the native Joomla cache support.
+We implemented a simpler API and added few extra features to make the helper practical.

 ## Installation